 - What do I want to trade?
 Are you looking to buy and store Bitcoin or are you interested in different types of cryptocurrency, like altcoins and stablecoins?
 The crypto wallet you pick should support the currencies you wish to trade and will ideally accommodate any other coins you may want to trade in the future.

 - What functionality do I need in a wallet?
 Do you plan on doing anything specific with crypto beyond simply trading it?
-For example, traders who want to passively make money with their crypto should look for wallets that allow for crypto lending, staking, and deposits.
+For example, traders who want to make money with their crypto passively should look for wallets that allow for crypto lending, staking and deposits.

-Having asked yourself that, here are some general suggestions for what to look for in a crypto wallet:
+After exploring the above questions, we put together some general suggestions for what to look for in a crypto wallet:

 - Supported currencies - The rule of thumb for supported currencies is “the more, the better.”
 Unless you're interested in solely trading Bitcoin, we suggest you opt for a wallet that supports at least a few of the more popular altcoins.

-- Accessible interface - An accessible, intuitive user interface is always welcome, regardless of whether you’re a crypto veteran or newbie.
-Look for wallets that don’t make you jump through hoops just to start basic trading.
+- Accessible interface - An accessible, intuitive user interface is always welcome, regardless of whether you’re a crypto veteran or a newbie.
+Look for wallets that don’t make you jump through hoops to start basic trading.

 - 24/7 customer support - Although more useful for newer traders, having customer support available throughout the day is always a plus.
 This is especially true for wallets that undergo frequent updates and may suffer from bugs or visual glitches.

 - Hardware wallet compatibility - Anyone who is seriously thinking about getting into crypto should consider getting a hardware wallet.
 Even people who don’t trade frequently should consider a hardware wallet to safeguard their most important assets.
 Investors with a hot wallet that’s compatible with at least one brand of hardware wallet have an advantage, since they can default to the model(s) supported by their wallet and transfer their crypto back and forth as needed.